starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ### Evdev Deadzones

-On Linux, evdev adds deadzones to every axis for each controller you plug into your system.
-This is good for inexpensive controllers that don't have any form of internal calibration or programming.
-However, with higher end programmable sticks like those from VKB and Virpil, evdev's deadzone adds to the programmed deadzone for those devices.
-This can also impact throttle devices, where you can get a "hitch" at 50% throttle when it passes through the middle of the axis.

-To eliminate this problem, you want to create a udev rule that removes the evdev deadzone from your devices when they're plugged in.
+{: .tip }
+>
+> This section does not apply if your controllers are connected as HIDRAW devices

+For non-hidraw devices, evdev may add extra deadzones to your controller on top of those configured by the device's firmware.
+Throttles specifically may experience a "hitch" in the center of their axis.
+You can remove these deadzones with a udev rule.

 1. Install `evdev-joystick`.
 This utility is provided by different packages depending on your distribution.
 See the list below for your distribution: